13 Easy Side Dishes to Go with Any Meal

-- Light & Easy Broccoli Salad - If you really want to save time, reach for a bag or two of broccoli slaw from the grocery store — this crunchy salad comes will come together in just a couple of minutes.
+- Light & Easy Broccoli Salad: If you really want to save time, reach for a bag or two of broccoli slaw from the grocery store.
+This crunchy salad will come together in just a couple of minutes.

-- Avocado Caprese Salad - Juicy tomatoes are the perfect compliment to rich, buttery chunks of avocado.
+- Avocado Caprese Salad: Juicy tomatoes are the perfect complement to rich, buttery chunks of avocado.
 This colorful dish is ideal alongside anything from a piece of steak or a delicate fillet of fish.

-- Lemony Green Salad with Radicchio and Pepitas - Radicchio not only adds a pretty purple hue to this simple green salad, its delicate bitter flavor is a nice contrast to a hearty main dish.
+- Lemony Green Salad with Radicchio and Pepitas: Radicchio not only adds a pretty purple hue to this simple green salad, but its delicate bitter flavor is also a nice contrast to a hearty main dish.

-- Grilled Zucchini Salad - If you don't have access to a grill, this Greek-inspired salad can also be prepared by roasted the zucchini or grilling it on a grill pan.
+- Grilled Zucchini Salad: If you don’t have access to a grill, this Greek-inspired salad can also be prepared by roasting the zucchini or grilling it on a grill pan.

-- Roasted Vegetables - Another general note: Any seasonal vegetable, roasted, is yummy.
+- Roasted Vegetables: Any seasonal vegetable, roasted, is yummy.
 (Here are some tips for quick-roasting under the broiler.
 Also, a tip for easier cleanup)